Destination West!

 Picture

 An internet search for the Salmon Ruins will usually turn up information about the ancient pueblo ruins on site, but little is mentioned about the Heritage Park.
 For those who yearn to learn about the native cultures of the Four Corners region, the Heritage Park will certainly be a must to experience.
-The Salmon museum complex is the only place that I know of that offers an opportunity to to visit a full scale outdoor museum complex and a well preserved ancient pueblo in the same location.

 From the museum building, visitors have to follow a steep downhill paved trail to the Heritage Park.
 This paved trail can be a bit strenuous for those who have mobility challenges, so assistance may be necessary.
 Basically, the Heritage Park Trail is a loop that leads back to the starting point, so navigating the grounds is easy to do.
+The sites are numbered, so it is easy to access information in the guide pamphlet.

 Viewing the traditional native structures in person at the Salmon Ruins-Museum & Heritage Park will provide memories to ponder over for a lifetime.
 This destination is a good educational experience for visitors of all ages and the guided tours of Chaco are a real bonus.
 The Salmon Ruins-Museum & Heritage Park is definitely worth checking out when planning a native cultural tour in the Four Corners region!